zuuperman/Auth/README.md

 You can retrieve and/or store commonly necessary configuration data & credentials for authorized communication with the different CultuurNet web services in a so-called 'session' file, by specifying the desired location with the ``--file`` option.

-You can continue to use the session file in other commands by specifying the ``--file`` option again, so you do not to have to specify all command line options over and over again.
+You can continue to use the session file in other commands by specifying the ``--file`` option again, so you don't have to specify all command line options over and over again.

-Please ensure the file is located at a safe place and not accessible by other users, as it will allow others to make requests on your behalf.
+Please ensure the session file is located at a safe place and not accessible by other users, as it will allow others to make requests on your behalf.
 The following items are maintained in a session file:

 * endpoint